GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: GNSS Fundamentals

 \section{GNSS Fundamentals}

 Since our system requires GNSS raw measurement processing, background knowledge about GNSS is necessary.
 In this section, we first give an overview about GNSS.
-Then the raw measurements, namely pseudorange and Doppler shift, are introduced and modelled.
-Finally the principle of SPP algorithm for global localization is described in the end of this section.
+Then two types of raw measurements, namely code pseudorange and Doppler shift, are introduced and modelled.
+Finally the principle of \ac{SPP} algorithm for global localization is described in the end of this section.